RobTillaart/I2C_EEPROM/README.md

 - **void     setExtraWriteCycleTime(uint8_t ms)** idem
 - **uint8_t  getExtraWriteCycleTime()** idem

+Since 1.7.2 it is also possible to adjust the **I2C_WRITEDELAY** in the .h file or overrule the define on the command line.

 ## Limitation

 The library does not offer multiple EEPROMS as one continuous storage device.

 ## Operation